THE PROJECT - 2024/5

 Thus, the summative assessment for this module consists of:

-• A 15 minute research seminar (over zoom/Teams) to fellow students and staff
+- A short presentation on the project (over zoom/Teams) to fellow students and staff

 Formative assessment:

-Formative feedback on the proposal will be provided by the MO, PD and potential supervisor during the process of completing the PAF.
-Written and verbal feedback on the dissertation and seminar content will also be provided by the supervisor prior to the final submission.
+Formative feedback on the proposal will be provided by the MO, PD and potential supervisor during the process of completing the Project Approval Form (PAF).
+Written and verbal feedback on the written research paper and presentation content will also be provided by the supervisor prior to the final submission.

 Feedback on the assessment will be provided after the awarding exam board.
 This can not be provided earlier due to this being the final assessment in the MSc and University regulations preventing the student from calculating their final degree classification prior to ratification by SPACE.